PersonalAI: A Systematic Comparison of Knowledge Graph Storage and Retrieval Approaches for Personalized LLM agents: Methods

-The principal function of the constructed knowledge graph within our proposed system is to facilitate the precise extraction of information necessary for addressing specific queries.
-This task involves a delicate balance between relevance and completeness.
-Relevance ensures that all retrieved information directly pertains to the query, while completeness guarantees the inclusion of all necessary data, potentially accompanied by some extraneous information.
-Thus, optimizing this balance is crucial for efficient knowledge extraction.
+The primary role of the constructed memory graph in our proposed system is to enable the accurate retrieval of information required for responding to specific user questions.
+This process necessitates a careful optimization between two key criteria: relevance and completeness.
+Relevance ensures that all retrieved information is directly pertinent to the question, whereas completeness guarantees the inclusion of all necessary contextual data, even if some retrieved elements may be extraneous.
+Consequently, striking an optimal balance between these factors is essential for achieving efficient and effective knowledge extraction.

-To achieve this, we have developed and implemented sophisticated retrieval algorithms capable of modulating the trade-off between completeness and relevance based on customizable parameter settings.
-These algorithms are an integral part of the question-answering pipeline, traversing the graph to collate information imperative for generating accurate responses.
+To accomplish this, we design and implement advanced retrieval algorithms capable of dynamically balancing the trade-off between completeness and relevance through configurable parameter settings.
+These algorithms constitute a critical component of the question-answering pipeline, systematically traversing the memory graph to aggregate information essential for generating precise and contextually appropriate responses.

-\textbf{A*.} One of the primary methods employed for graph traversal is the A* algorithm, renowned for its capacity to determine shortest paths between entities within the graph.
-Within the question-answering pipeline, this algorithm identifies and preserves triples encountered along these shortest paths, removing any duplicates based on content.
-Our hypothesis posits that the requisite information for constructing correct answers resides within these triples.
-For the traversal, the graph is unweighted and undirected, employing a constant value as the distance metric between adjacent vertices.
-We explored three heuristics for the h-metric to enhance pathfinding efficiency: \begin{enumerate} \item \textbf{Inner Product (ip)}: Utilizes the dot-product of embeddings between the current and goal vertices. \item \textbf{Weighted with Shortest Path}: Multiplies the length of the shortest path, identified via Breadth First Search (BFS), by the inner product metric. \item \textbf{Averaged Weighted with Shortest Path}: Computes an average of the inner product distances between adjacent vertices from the start to current vertex and the direct path from current to goal vertex, further multiplied by the BFS-shortest path length. \end{enumerate}
+\textbf{A*.} The A* algorithm is a widely used method for graph traversal, particularly valued for its ability to efficiently identify shortest paths between vertices in a graph.
+In the context of our question-answering pipeline, this algorithm extracts and retains triples encountered along these shortest paths while eliminating duplicates based on content.
+We hypothesize that the triples obtained through this process contain the information necessary for generating accurate responses.
+For traversal, we treat our memory graph as unweighted and undirected, using a constant distance metric between adjacent vertices.
+To optimize pathfinding efficiency, we evaluate three distinct heuristics for the $h$-metric: \begin{enumerate} \item \textbf{Inner Product (IP)}: This heuristic computes the dot product between the embeddings of the current and target vertices. \item \textbf{Weighted Shortest Path:} This approach scales the inner product metric by the length of the shortest path, determined via Breadth-First Search (BFS). \item \textbf{Averaged Weighted Shortest Path:} This heuristic calculates the average of inner product distances between adjacent vertices along the path from the start vertex to the current vertex, as well as the direct path from the current vertex to the target vertex, and further weights this value by the BFS-derived shortest path length. \end{enumerate}